New England Journal of Medicine May 07, 2015

 Bottom Line

-In stable patients with a history of myocardial infarction, long-term dual antiplatelet therapy with ticagrelor and aspirin reduced the risk of major adverse cardiovascular events compared to aspirin alone, albeit with an increased risk of major bleeding.
+In stable patients with a history of myocardial infarction 1 to 3 years prior, long-term therapy with ticagrelor added to aspirin significantly reduced the composite risk of cardiovascular death, myocardial infarction, or stroke, but at the cost of increased major bleeding.

 Key Findings